junholee0516/theragen_health/README.md

 └── genotyping_cel_files
 ```

+In this structure, `genotyping_cel_files` should be removed after preparing the template files.

 ---

 ## 9. AxiomAnalysisSuiteData Folder

 The `AxiomAnalysisSuiteData` folder contains AxAS analysis settings and sample-related information.

+The original AxAS Output structure is shown below.

 ```text
 AxiomAnalysisSuiteData/